Intercity (Deutsche Bahn): Coaching stock

 Early Intercity trains used classic Eurofima stock, shared with TEE and D-Zug expresses, but with the growth of the network in the 1980s, and the inclusion of second class, large numbers of new air-conditioned coaches were built, which are still in use to this day.
 In the mid-1990s driving trailers were introduced on Intercity and Interregio services, which had the effect of speeding up journey times: many major German railway stations are termini, so a lot of Intercity services include at least one change of direction.
-With the demise of Interregio in 2002, a large number of IR coaches were incorporated in Intercity services – particularly second class coaches but also the Bistro Café, which has replaced a full restaurant on most routes.
+With the demise of InterRegio in 2002, a large number of IR coaches were incorporated in Intercity services – particularly second class coaches but also the Bistro Café, which had replaced a full restaurant car on most routes.

+Between 2012-2014, Deutsche Bahn undertook a refurbishing program named IC mod to renew its remaining Intercity coaches with updated interiors similar to that found in the ICE 3 fleet.

+In December 2023, DB retired all remaining bistro and restaurant cars from IC services due to them being prone to technical issues and reaching the end of their lifespan.
+While mobile catering was introduced on some routes, several InterCitys lost food and beverage services entirely.

 Formations

-Intercity trains are usually 7 to 11 coaches long, depending on the route.
+Intercity trains are usually 5 to 11 coaches long, depending on the route.
 There are one or two first class coaches – one compartment coach, and one open on longer trains.
-A few routes still use restaurants, but most use a bistro cafe, which also provides half a coach of first-class accommodation.
 Most of the second class coaches are open, but with some compartments, and some ex-Interregio coaches.
 Cycle space is provided by the driving trailer, but these are not used on all routes, so there are some non-driving coaches with space for bicycles.